The World’s Best Homemade Lasagna Recipe

 A slice of lasagna being lifted out of pan

-What Makes this Easy Lasagna Recipe So Good?
+What Makes This Lasagna So Incredibly Good?

-A slight adaptation of the All Recipes lasagna that is a tried and true all-time favorite.
 It’s got the layers of pasta, meaty sauce, creamy ricotta, and gooey mozzarella cheese that you know and love.
 But there’s just something about this sauce that makes this recipe so amazing.

 Seriously, it’s all about the sauce.
 There is nothing like it.
 It’s hearty and meaty with tons of tomato flavor and the perfect amount of herbs.
 And it is so flavorful because it is made with both beef and sausage.